Food Fun & News

 Organic peanut butter

 Typical peanut butter, like Jif spreads, can be kept in the pantry.
 But if your peanut butter is natural or organic, the oils will separate and turn rancid.
 These types need to be kept it in the fridge.
 The same goes for other organic nut butters.
-Here’s the best way to organize your fridge.
+Here are 15 food storage guidelines you didn’t know.

 Since nuts have the same oils as nut butters (Crazy, right?!), they need to be refrigerated for the same reason.
 They’ll stay fresh for up to six months, or up to a year in the freezer.